Tactics For Wine Producers to Rise Above the Retail Price War

 Below are some broad ideas / considerations for wine producers to explore across key moments in the customer lifecycle journey.

-- Partner with local complementary producers to create a unique online event that celebrates the region e.g. 3 day online market fair that offers a range of products with great prices, free delivery, regional news etc.
+- Partner with local complementary wine, beer or food producers to create a unique online event that celebrates the region e.g. 3 day online market fair that offers a range of products with great prices, free delivery, regional news etc.

 - Consider a physical event that brings people to the area e.g. entertainment (music, outdoor movie, comedy), dining experience, cultural event, education, regional produce market, art exhibition, kids event, workshop tour (wine, food, arts) etc.